dotnet/docs/docs/fsharp/language-reference/import-declarations-the-open-keyword.md

 ---
-title: "Import Declarations: The open Keyword"
+title: "open Declarations"
-description: Learn about F# import declarations and how they specify a module or namespace whose elements you can reference without using a fully qualified name. ms.date: 08/15/2020
+description: Learn about F# open declarations and how they specify a module, namespace or type whose elements you can reference without using a fully qualified name. ms.date: 08/15/2020
 ---
 # Import declarations: The `open` keyword